 To make faster progress in improving access to the most selective higher education institutions by students from under-represented and disadvantaged groups.

 These aims, which are set out in our strategic plan, reflect our belief that everyone who has the potential and ambition to succeed in higher education should have equal opportunity and support to do so, regardless of background, family income or disability."

 The Office for Fair Access assisted in the creation of the National Scholarship Programme in 2012-2013.
 The purpose was to provide non-repayable financial support to lower income students.-

 The National Scholarship Programme

 At a minimum during the 2012-2013 and 2013-2014 school years, for those students that were deemed eligible and met the criteria for institutions, each full-time student could receive £3,000 towards higher education, paid in their first year.
-Students entering higher education programs in 2014-2015 were awarded £2,000 at minimum.
+Students entering higher education programs in 2014-2015 were awarded £2,000 at the minimum.

 Who Can Participate

 The National Scholarship Programme (NSP) was only available to universities and institutions within the English region in the United Kingdom.
 It aimed to help individual students from low-income backgrounds as they entered higher education at the undergraduate level.
 Students became eligible for the scholarship if their household income totaled £25k or less.
 The income only declared a student as eligible and did not guarantee an award.
-Each institution would have it's own list of criteria that must be met in order to gain the award for higher education; most criteria were listed on institution's websites during the time of the scholarship.
-To discover if a student is eligible beyond the household income status, students were directed to contact each individual university or institution they were interested in attending, to meet with an advisor or financial officer to discuss the possibility of gaining an award.
+Each institution would have its list of criteria that must be met to gain the award for higher education; most criteria were listed on institution's websites during the time of the scholarship.
+To discover if a student is eligible beyond the household income status, students were directed to contact each university or institution they were interested in attending, to meet with an advisor or financial officer to discuss the possibility of gaining an award.

 The National Scholarship Programme has currently ended for students entering into higher education, beginning with the 2015-2016 year and beyond.
 Students already involved in the program will continue to receive assistance as per their original award plan.